TOTTENHAM HIGH STREET HERITAGE ACTION ZONE

 - A series of cultural and community engagement activities to enable local people to engage with and become invested in their heritage

-At the core of the HSHAZ programme is improving the condition of and encouraging sustainable uses for heritage buildings that are at risk.
+One of the focal points of the Tottenham HSHAZ scheme is improving the condition of and encouraging sustainable uses for heritage buildings that are at risk.
 This will safeguard them for the future.

-An ambition for the HSHAZ programme is to prepare a comprehensive yet user-friendly Design Guide for the Bruce Grove Conservation Area.
-This guide will serve as a resource to enable landowners, developers, and planners to make informed decisions on materials, details and types of construction for shopfronts, facades and forecourts.
-It will also provide an understanding of the permissions required for making changes to properties and seek to form the basis of future policy.
-This will ensure the legacy of the HSHAZ improvements is maintained once the programme is completed.
+An ambition for the HSHAZ scheme is to prepare a comprehensive yet accessible Shopfronts Design Guide for the Bruce Grove Conservation Area.
+This guide will serve as a resource to enable landowners, developers and planners to make informed decisions on materials, details and types of construction for shopfronts, facades and forecourts.
+It will also provide an understanding of the permissions required for making changes to properties.

-A key element of the HSHAZ programme is the HSHAZ Cultural Programme.
+A key element of the HSHAZ programme is the HSHAZ Cultural Programme, which will launch in December 2021.
 The HSHAZ Cultural Programme is a series of commissioned cultural activities that will celebrate the local identity of Tottenham.
-Look out for literature pop-up events, public art interventions, a walking trail and archival research projects,.
+It will include research projects exploring the stories of local people and the hidden histories in Bruce Castle Museum’s archives; literature pop-up events; public are interventions; and a walking trail.
 A particular focus of these projects will be engaging with, encouraging participation from and developing skills in young people in the local area.